JSON Web Tokens (JWT)

 will be applied to a key (with using our example config above).

-JWT Diagram in Tyk API Gateway
+Visualize JWT Flow in Tyk API Gateway